-Radish and Cucumber Salad is a staple on the Russian summer table.
+Radish Salad is a staple on the Russian summer table.
 I grew up with a very large vegetable garden, filled with plenty of radishes, cucumbers, onions, plus every other vegetable imaginable.
-As a result, there were always 2 salads that we always ate in the summertime, this Radish and Cucumber Salad and a delicious rustic Tomato Cucumber Salad.
+As a result, there were always 2 salads that we always ate in the summertime, this Radish Salad and a delicious rustic Tomato Cucumber Salad.

 If you dislike the sometimes sharp flavour of radishes, the sour cream will mellow out the sharpness in this salad.
 This salad tastes best with sour cream, but if you are worried about the fat content, you can substitute with Greek Yogurt.
 Radishes aren’t that popular in western cuisine, and I don’t know why?
 They’re very healthy for you.
 Perhaps people just haven’t found a tasty way of eating them?